 During the wintersemester 2014/15 the University of Applied Sciences in Darmstadt established the course cooperative IT security, KITS.

 The up until then government (EC SPRIDE) and state funded (CASED) reseach centers for IT security, bundle their resources and form the CRISP (Center for Research in Security an Privacy).
-Members of CRISP are the Technische Universität Darmstadt, with their profile area of IT research CYSEC, the University of Applied Sciences in Darmstadt, as well as the SIT and the IGD.
+Members of CRISP are the Technische Universität Darmstadt, with their profile area of IT research CYSEC, the University of Applied Sciences in Darmstadt, as well as the Fraunhofer Institute for Secure Information Technology (Fraunhofer SIT) and the Fraunhofer Institute for Computer Graphics Research (Fraunhofer IGD), both located in Darmstadt.
 CRISP is Europe wide the greatest alliance of research facilities in the field of cyber security.

 On the occaison of the "Digital Hub Initiative" the Bundesfinanzministerium declared the Frankfurt- Darmstadt region to a prominent hub for the digital transformation of the economy in April.
 Darmstadt hereby already assumes the role of the "Digital Hub in Cyber Security" in addition to the already declared "Digital Hub for Fin Tech" in Frankfurt from 2016.